 Socrates believed that the unexamined life is not worth living.
 Inspired by this belief, your local library is hosting a day dedicated to Socrates, in which eternal concepts or ideas are presented through Socratic dialogues.
 All applicants must submit a video entry to be considered to present at Socrates Day.

-Please find our students in the School of Athens painting to the right to listen to their Apology speeches, inspired by The Apology of Socrates.
+Please find our students in the School of Athens painting to see Socratic Dialogue in action.

 Alignment with Common Core Standards

 CCSS.ELA-Literacy.W.9-10.1 Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.

 CCSS.ELA-Literacy.W.9-10.1a Introduce precise claim(s), distinguish the claim(s) from alternate or opposing claims, and create an organization that establishes clear relationships among claim(s), counterclaims, reasons, and evidence.

 CCSS.ELA-Literacy.W.9-10.1b Develop claim(s) and counterclaims fairly, supplying evidence for each while pointing out the strengths and limitations of both in a manner that anticipates the audience’s knowledge level and concerns.